Kenya TV stations still off air despite court order

 Thousands of opposition supporters gathered for the largely peaceful event, and throngs of supporters quickly left the park after it ended.

+Dennis Onyango, a press officer for Odinga's National Super Alliance (NASA), confirmed to CNN that Miguna had been arrested.
+His lawyer later said that Miguna had been charged with administering the presidential "oath" to Odinga, which amounts to aiding in the commission of a treasonous offense.
+Treason is punishable by death under Kenyan law.

+The lawyer continued by saying that police have refused to comply with a court order allowing Miguna's release and he remained in custody Friday afternoon despite having posted bail.
+A receipt form for Miguna's release showed a 50,000-Kenyan shilling payment -- about $500 -- had been made to the Republic of Kenya.

-The incident is the latest public spat between the opposition and the government following the nation's two presidential elections held last year.
+The incidents are the latest public spat between the opposition and the government following the nation's two presidential elections held last year.

 President Kenyatta won a second presidential term with 98% of the vote in a controversial do-over in November.
-The second leadership ballot was held after the country's Supreme Court invalidated the initial August vote, also won by Kenyatta, over tallying irregularities concerns.
+The second leadership ballot was held after the country's Supreme Court invalidated the initial August vote, also won by Kenyatta, over concerns about tallying irregularities.

 Odinga and his opposition party dropped out of the second vote, claiming the election commission had failed to implement reforms.

-Odinga's National Super Alliance (NASA) says it wants to create an alternative government to protest Kenyatta's rule.
+NASA says it wants to create an alternative government to protest Kenyatta's rule.
 But the government warned that Tuesday's events amounted to treason.

 At least 92 people have been killed during the protracted election period, according to a report from Kenya's National Commission on Human Rights.